The Rinks At Exeter

-The The Rinks At Exeter is an indoor ice hockey arena located in Exeter, New Hampshire.
+The Rinks At Exeter is an indoor ice hockey arena located in Exeter, New Hampshire.
 The facility sports two full-sized ice rinks and serves as a community rink while also being home to several local clubs and organizations.

 History

 Opened in 1998 as the 'NHL Skate at Exeter', The Rinks At Exeter have served as a public skating rink for the Exeter region ever since.
 While the arena has passed through several ownership groups, it has never stopped seeing a large volume of foot traffic, reportedly seeing upwards of 850,000 visitors per year.
 Part of the reason for such a large number is that the rinks serve as the home for several clubs including Phillips Exeter Academy, Seacost Performance Academy and the Ice Skating Club of Exeter.

-Recently, the rink has been home to junior hockey teams as well, hosing games for both the Seacoast Spartans and Thunder Hockey Club.
+Recently, the rink has been home to junior hockey teams as well, hosting games for both the Seacoast Spartans and Thunder Hockey Club.